AliTafakkor/methods_lunch_git_basics/instructions.md

     }
     ```

-6. Download [this logo](https://www.uwo.ca/bmi/img/homepage/Western-Logos-Centre-for-Brain-and-Mind-Detailed-Horizontal-Positive-RGB.png) for Center for Brain and Mind.
+3. Download [this logo](https://www.uwo.ca/bmi/img/homepage/Western-Logos-Centre-for-Brain-and-Mind-Detailed-Horizontal-Positive-RGB.png) for Center for Brain and Mind.
 And, rename it to `cbm_logo.png`.
     ```bash
     curl https://www.uwo.ca/bmi/img/homepage/Western-Logos-Centre-for-Brain-and-Mind-Detailed-Horizontal-Positive-RGB.png -o cbm_logo.png
     ```

+4. Run `git status`, and you’ll notice an untracked file named `diff.txt`, along with other files that we care about tracking.
+In many projects, there are files we don’t want to track or be notified about when they change, such as temporary files, build artifacts, or sensitive information.
+This is where `.gitignore` becomes useful.

+5. Create a `.gitignore` file in your repository (if you don’t have one already):
+    ```bash
+    touch .gitignore
+    ```
+    This will keep a list of files or filename patterns to ignore.

+6. Open the `.gitignore` file and add the names or patterns of files you want to ignore.
+For example, to ignore `diff.txt`, do:
+    ```bash
+    echo 'diff.txt' >> .gitignore
+    ```
+7. Run `git status`, again.
+Now, `diff.txt` should no longer appear as an untracked file.

-7. Refresh or open the `poster_template.html` (`open poster_template.html`) to view the changes.
+8. Refresh or open the `poster_template.html` (`open poster_template.html`) to view the changes.
 If you're happy with it stage and commit all changes.
     ```bash
     git add * && git commit -m 'adding CBM logo in the footer'
     ```